bathos/Ecmascript-Sublime/README.md

 However there are good reasons one might prefer one of the other choices for syntax highlighting.
 For one, maybe you like a theme that plays better with one of the others.
-But also, there are differences with the approach taken that may or may not suit your style.
+There are also differences with the approaches taken that may or may not suit your style.
 And finally, Ecmascript Sublime is a lot more rigid by nature, so invalid token sequences will not often pass unnoticed -- you may find this useful, or you may find it bothersome.